sanger-tol/treeval/docs/output.md

 </details>

-Longread Coverage uses Pacbio HiC reads to generage a coverage bigWig as well as a trio of depth.bigbed files
+Longread Coverage uses Pacbio HiC reads to generage a coverage bigWig as well as a trio of depth.bigbed files.

 ### GAP_FINDER